-CK: Well, so Sarah, and I think it's weird.
+CK: Well, so Sara, and I think it's weird.
 But what do we know?
 Usually, you leave it out overnight.
 If it's a starter, your question is what to do with rapid riser instant yeast and the answer is just add the same amount to the flour.
 And then all the liquid goes in when it normally goes into the recipe.

 Caller: Thank you.
 Thank you so much.
 I have a plan.